So you’ve decided it’s time to buy a new carpet or area rug.

 This is great for places like living rooms or bedrooms where you want to sit and relax.

 This type of carpet pad isn’t made of foam, but a combination of materials — nylon, felt, polyester, and sometimes jute.
+Also worth mentioning is wool carpet pads.
 If you’re getting a Berber carpet, the warranty may require a fiber pad.

 6. Waffle Pad

 Waffle rubber pads are one of the oldest paddling styles and still work fairly well.
 They are cushioned and have a very low price tag which can be nice.
 Because it has that waffle design, it allows airflow which is nice for a soft underfoot feel, but tends to collapse and wear down quicker than foam or fiber.

 Example rubber pad from Home Depot

 Rubber pad is premium carpet padding that offers some of the most durable padding for carpets - but it also comes with a high price tag.
 Solid rubber like this offers the cushion and density that rubber waffle pads have, but doesn’t have the issue with air pockets collapsing and the pad condensing over time.

 Now that you know the different options to choose from, how do you actually choose the best one for you?
 These are the things you’ll want to think about.

 Carpet Pad Thickness

 Thicker padding is not always better.
 Sometimes the pad isn’t as durable and can cause wrinkles in the carpet, which don’t look aesthetically pleasing and can be a tripping hazard.
 Plus, if you’re getting a thin carpet and thick, cushioned padding, thin furniture legs or high heels could potentially puncture the carpet surface.